eBay/TrustFabric/Overview.md

 ![](./media/TrustFabric-UserSession.png)

 ### Fabric of trusted applications
 TrustFabric relies on building a strong fabric for interactions between trusted application.
-The trusted fabric is built using
+The trusted fabric is (re)built continuously using:
-1. Encrypted communication with strong server network identity.
-This is achieved by using TLS 1.2+ with server certificates and RFC 6125 compliant verification.
-This provides confidentiality and server authentication
+1. Secured Communication: Encrypted communication using strict TLS 1.2+ compliance
-1. Dynamic, trust aware, transparent, non-repudiable  and MitM safe client application tokens.
-This is covered in details in the [Identities](./Identity.md) section.
-This provides the mutual authentication by providing verifiable client application identity to server application
+1. Mutual Authentication
+    1. Strong server identity represented using X.509 certificates with `Server Authentication` ( OID: `1.3.6.1.5.5.7.3.1` ).
+See [RFC 5280](https://tools.ietf.org/html/rfc5280) for details.
+    1. Strong and verbose client identity using TrustFabric JWT tokens.
+This includes identity, origin, network and access verification (see [TrustFabric Tokens](./Tokens.md) and [Identities](./Identity.md) for more details).
 1. Policy based access which is locally verifiable.
 This is covered in details in [TrustFabric](./TrustFabric.md) and [Interoperability](./InterOp.md) sections.
+    1. Claim based access controls (OAuth2/OIDC and extended scopes/claims)
+    1. HTTP Authorization policies (CRUD and Endpoint policies)
+1. Identity bootstrapping
+    1. Application Identity bootstrapping
+    1. Using application identity to obtain Server X.509 certificates

 This allows secure and trusted communication that is allowed based on policies and best-practices for securing interactions in both private and public network scenarios.
 *Note: Additional controls like application firewall, network ACL etc might have to be enabled based on security requirements, these controls will be covered by the specification in the future.*